 Writing was invented in Sumer from about 3500 to 3200 B.C. using cuneiform characters on clay tablets.
 The earliest surviving astronomical records are from Mesopotamia and immediately neighboring societies which left extensive records of lunar and solar eclipses and planetary positions against fixed constellations of stars.
-One of the earliest surviving records is the “Tablet of Ammisaduqa” (Enuma Anu Enlil) from the mid seventeenth century B.C. listing positions of the planet Venus and perhaps derived from Sumerian observations of the second millennium B.C.
+One of the earliest surviving records is the “Tablet of Ammisaduqa” (Enuma Anu Enlil) from the mid seventeenth century B.C. listing positions of the planet Venus and perhaps derived from Sumerian observations dating as far back as the third millennium B.C.
 Babylonian astronomical diaries notably improved during the reign Nabonassar in the mid seventh century B.C.

 The trivial observation that the moon, sun, and planets traverse the same circular path in the sky along the “ecliptic” and the human proclivity for recognizing patterns in random data led to the naming of constellations and astrology.
 One of the first divisions of the heavens was the twelfth century B.C. text “Three Stars Each” which divided the heavens into three parts.
 By the end of the fifth century B.C.
 Babylonian astrology had improved to invent the twelve signs of the Zodiac which we still know and love today.
 The “Magi” of Biblical fame centuries later were Babylonian astrologers.

-Extensive tables led to the discovery of the 19 year “Metronic” cycle.
+Extensive tables over many lifetimes and the rise and fall of empires led to the discovery of the 19 year “Metronic” cycle.
 This had been well known in Babylonia when Menton of Athens independently published it in 432 B.C.
 The discovery was that 19 solar years corresponds almost exactly to 235 lunar months or 6940 days (i.e. synodic months as measured from the Earth against the fixed stars).
 This gives the length of a year as 365.25 + 1/76 days whereas the modern value is 365.25 – 1/128 days.
 The fractional parts of a day can then be used to reconcile the lunar and solar calendars.

 Another discovery sometime before 200-300 B.C. was that lunar and solar eclipses repeated in “saros” cycles lasting 18 years and 11 1/3 days.
-They also noted but could not account for the uneven speed of the sun along the ecliptic.
+They also noted but could not account for the uneven speed of the sun, moon, and planets along the ecliptic.

 The first book of the Bible is Genesis which was in the modern sense constituted the first scientific revolution.
 It provided the philosophical bedrock which later enabled the Catholic Church to invent the scientific method.
-Indeed all the modern discoveries of cosmological significance were done by Catholic Clergy.
+Indeed almost all fundamental discoveries of cosmological significance were done by Catholics or especially by Catholic Clergy.

-While others relied on trigonometric tables, the Greeks first invented logical analysis and then axiomatic geometry and algebra.
-They then applied these to derive the first models of the cosmos.
+While others relied on trigonometric tables, the Greeks were the first to apply purely ratonal analyses and then to invent axiomatic geometry and algebra.
+With these, they derived the first models of the cosmos.

 where the angle “w t” in radians where 2 π is equivalent to 360° and w = 2 π / T where “T” is the period of one revolution and the “t” is the time.